JaviCervera/coldsteel/README.md

 ## TODO

 * Use Irrlicht in a dll.
+* ColdSteelSDK should export all engine functions to the dlls.
+* Use custom Lua bindings instead of SWIG based ones (reduce file size).
 * Add Doxygen documentation (maybe use Sphinx + Breathe?).
 * Add Pelican gh page website.
 * Add itch.io page with precompiled binary for Win95 (7z self-extract archive?).